LynnCen/Lyc-notes/docs/mine/about.md

 👋 Hi there!
 I'm LynCen, a passionate frontend developer from China 🇨🇳

-🔭 I'm currently working at Alibaba as a Frontend Engineer
+🔭 I'm currently working at gaoding as a Frontend Engineer

 🌱 I'm currently learning and exploring Web3, Rust and Cloud Native